SpecDesa/nvim-config/readme.md

 - undotree -  leader + e
     - able to search for something in the past.

+- surround text : ciw (for inner word) and then c (for change) add symbol either quit and paste or ctrl-r + the symbol e.g. ctrl-r + "
 - Replace - V: and write s/<to be replaced>/<replace value>/g
 - find in string - f <looking for val>
 - replace val under cursor - r<replace new value>